 Method 1: The Cup Method

-If you don’t want to do any calculations, this method if for you!
+If you don’t want to do any calculations, this method is for you!
 It will quickly give you the answer you need.

 In the below table, I share how many cups of batter you need per pan.
 It’s based on pan size and shape.
 My one caveat is that certain recipes rise more than others.

-My vanilla layer cake recipe rises less than sponge cake recipes, so I’ve also included a column with the calculations for it as well.
+My vanilla layer cake recipe (shown below) rises less than sponge cake recipes, so I’ve also included a column with the calculations for it as well.

 Based on the recipe you use, you may want to use slightly more or less batter to make your cake layers the perfect height (once baked and leveled).
 This is why it’s important to test a recipe before making a large tiered cake.